Z3TA/webide/README.txt

 This should make Opera Mobile to navigate to that page.
 And you will see all console.log's etc in the debugger!

+If the connection is lost you must restart Opera Mobile.